Mapotempo/balanced_vrp_clustering/README.md

   "v_id": vehicle_id e.g. 'vehicle_1',
   "days": list of available days e.g. ['monday', 'tuesday'] , "depot": indice of corresponding depot in matrix, if any provided.
-Otherwise, [latitude, longitude] of vehicle depot, "capactities": { "unit_1": 10, "unit_2": 100 }, "skills": list of skills e.g. ['big', 'heavy'], "total_work_time": total work duration available for this vehicle, 0 if all vehicles are the same, "total_work_days": total number of days this vehicle can work }
+Otherwise, [latitude, longitude] of vehicle depot, "capacities": { "unit_1": 10, "unit_2": 100 }, "skills": list of skills e.g. ['big', 'heavy'], "total_work_time": Total work duration.
+If duration is 0 for all vehicles, duration_to_from_depot calculation and cut_limit update are disabled.
+  "total_work_days": Number of days the vehicle works (default: 1) }
 c.vehicles = vehicles
 c.max_iterations = max_iterations